Saturday, March 7, 2026

 With that in mind, wouldn't it be an even bigger blast if Shelley Hack (the only other living Angel from the original series) joined Kate, Jaclyn and Cheryl as well?
 There was never a Charlie's Angels reunion that involved the entire TOS Angel roster, and, sadly, there never will be (now that Farrah and Tanya have passed way).
 But still wouldn't it be a phenomenal event if Charlie's four living Angels were all on stage, facing their fans, answering all their questions?
 Wouldn't that be one unforgettable (and a definitely historically significant) Angel event for all the Charlie's Angels fans around the world?
 Wouldn't that be just heavenly?
 Jaclyn Smith and Cheryl Ladd, could you also talk Shelley into joining you three for this historic reunion?
 Please?
 (For more, check out: Angels 50th Anniv Reunion and 50th Anniversary Reunion)

-Angel reunions through the years
+Angel reunions throughout the years

 Charlie's Angels reunions have been few and far between, but they have happened.
 Since the demise of the TV series, fans have been eager to see and know what the Angels have been up to and how they've been doing.
 Kate Jackson, Farrah Fawcett, Jaclyn Smith, Cheryl Ladd, Shelley Hack, and Tanya Roberts have been the subjects of endless fascination by both the media and their many fans around the world.
 The women may have reunited privately on their own, but some of the more public reunions are the following: